Kia Telluride Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Kia Telluride are $1,408 a year including full coverage.
-Comprehensive costs on average $304, collision costs $592, and liability costs around $376.
-Buying just liability costs as low as $426 a year, with insurance for high-risk drivers costing around $3,060.
-Teen drivers pay the highest rates at $5,184 a year or more.
+The average insurance rates for a Kia Telluride are $1,408 a year for full coverage.
+Comprehensive insurance costs on average $304 a year, collision costs $592, and liability costs around $376.
+Buying just liability costs as low as $426 a year, with insurance for high-risk drivers costing $3,060 or more.
+Teenage drivers cost the most to insure at $5,184 a year or more.

 Average premium for full coverage: $1,408

-Estimates include $500 policy deductibles, bodily injury liability limits of 30/60, and includes medical and UM/UIM coverage.
-Estimates are averaged for all 50 U.S. states and for different Telluride trim levels.
+Rates are based on $500 policy deductibles, minimum liability limits, and includes both medical and uninsured motorist insurance.
+Prices are averaged for all states and Telluride trim levels.

-For a driver in their 40's, Kia Telluride insurance prices go from as low as $426 for just liability insurance to a much higher rate of $3,060 for a driver who has had serious violations or accidents.
+For a 40-year-old driver, Kia Telluride insurance rates go from as low as $426 for minimum levels of liability insurance to a high of $3,060 for high-risk insurance.

-Where you live can make a big difference on car insurance rates.
-Rural areas have a lower frequency of comprehensive and collision claims than larger metro areas.
+Where you live can have significant affects on car insurance rates.
+Rural areas are shown to have a lower frequency of accident claims than densely populated cities.

-The ranges above highlight why anyone shopping for car insurance should compare prices based on a specific location and risk profile, instead of making a decision based on price averages.
+The examples above show why it is important to compare prices based on a specific location and risk profile, instead of using average rates.

 Use the form below to get customized rates for your location.